Alan Kitching (typographic artist)

-Alan Kitching RDI AGI Hon FRCA (born 1940) is a practitioner of letterpress typographic design and printmaking.
-Kitching exhibits and lectures across the globe, and is known for his expressive use of wood and metal letterforms in commissions and limited-edition prints.
+Alan Kitching RDI AGI Hon FRCA (born 1940) is an English typographer, artist and printmaker.
+Kitching is known for his expressive use of wood and metal letterforms in commissions and limited-edition prints.

 Early life

-Born 1940 in Darlington, Co.
-Durham, he was an apprentice compositor (1956–61).
-From 1962 to 1964 he was a technician in hand and line type composition, Department of Printing, Watford College of Technology, Herts.
-After meeting Anthony Froshaug (the new head of department) Kitching co-established the experimental printing workshop at Watford College of Technology.
-Kitching later continued to collaborate with Froshaug on student projects at the Central School of Art & Design.
+Born 1940 in Darlington, county Durham, Kitching began his career aged 15 as an apprentice compositor at a local jobbing printer J. W. Brown & Son (1956–62) where he learned to set type for catalogues, tickets and posters.
+From 1962 to 1964 he was a technician in hand and line type composition at the Department of Printing, Watford College of Technology in Herts.
+After meeting designer Anthony Froshaug, the new head of department, Kitching co-established the experimental printing workshop at Watford College of Technology.
+He later continued to collaborate with Froshaug on student projects at the Central School of Art & Design.
+He left Watford in 1970 and moved to London.

 Professional career

-In 1973 Alan began his own design practice in London with Colin Forbes.
-In 1977 he partnered with Derek Birdsall and Martin Lee at Omnific and started letterpress printing there in 1985.
-He began letterpress workshops in 1986 at Omnific Studios, Islington, London.
-He then went on to establish The Typography Workshop in Clerkenwell (1989).
-From 1994 he worked in partnership with designer/writer Celia Stothard (later his wife).
-In 1999, in partnership with designer and teacher, Celia Stothard FRSA, Kitching purchased a large collection of theatrical wood types, now named, 'Entertaining Types' and housed in Kennington, Lambeth, South London.
+In 1973 Kitching began his own design practice in London with Pentagram co-founder Colin Forbes.
+In 1977 he partnered with Derek Birdsall and Martin Lee at Omnific Studios.
+He began letterpress workshops in 1986 at Omnific's office in Islington, London, and in the late 1980s, at the Royal College of Art.
+He left Omnific in 1988 and went on to establish The Typography Workshop in Clerkenwell in 1989.

+From 1994 Kitching worked in partnership with designer and teacher Celia Stothard FRSA, who later became his wife.
+In 1999, in partnership with Stothard, Kitching purchased a large collection of theatrical wood types, now named 'Entertaining Types' and housed in Kennington, Lambeth, South London.

+Kitching created posters for the National Theatre, The British Library, The Guardian and Royal Mail.
+His work is renowned due to his expressive use of analog typography, particularly large-scale wood and metal type, and vibrant colours.
+Kitching produces many of his artworks as limited-edition prints using letterpress technology.